 Institution: University of Birmingham

-Drย Guozhan Jiangโs research interest focuses on waste valorisation by chemical engineering approach.
-Previous work includes delivery of research in carbon fibre recycling, supercapacitor recycling, lignin thermal transformation, fermentative production of biopolymers, and plastics recycling at various UK universities.ย Currently, he is working on ReLib project at the University of Birmingham with Professor Gary Leeke.
+Dr Guozhan Jiangโs research interest focuses on waste valorisation via a chemical engineering approach.
+His previous work includes delivery of research in carbon fibre recycling, supercapacitor recycling, lignin thermal transformation, fermentative production of biopolymers and plastics recycling at various UK universities.
+He is currently working on the ReLiB project at the University of Birmingham with Professor Gary Leeke.

 Dr Evangelos Kallitsis